 3. There is a dome where you can walk among the birds.
 We LOVE this part.
 You walk inside the dome and it has shorebirds that are native to Utah.
 You walk on a boardwalk right with the birds.
 There was one black-necked stilt who hung out with us while we tried to spot all the different types of birds inside.
 This makes you feel like you are in the wild.

 4.Bird Shows!
 We’ve loved the bird show at Hogle Zoo, and now the aviary has followed suit by adding an amazing upclose bird show.
 Not only that, but we went to the show at 10:30 am and 11:30 am and both shows were different and featured unique birds.
 This is our favorite new activity at the Tracy Aviary!
 In the winter, the have an indoor bird show!

 5. The birding stations.
 These stations look just like the pockets in our car with binoculars and bird books.
 They also have bird feeders near by.
 We loved that the boys could try to look and identify birds just like we do when we go bird watching.

 6. There are lots of exploration places for the children.
 There is a treehouse to climb, a vine tunnel, rocks to climb, and other activities.
 We like that the boys can run around outside and have fun while enjoying the aviary as well.

 We loved Tracy Aviary.
-They are open 9-5 every day, and it costs $7/adult and $5/child (3 and up).
-On the 2nd Wednesday of Nov, Dec, Jan & Feb, you can get in for $1.
+They are open 9-5 every day, and the cost is very affordable.
+The summer prices are slightly higher than winter costs.
+On the 1st Wednesday of Nov, Dec, Jan & Feb, you can get in for $1.
 They have lots of shows going on throughout the day, as well as bird encounters that require a fee.
 For more information visit their website: Tracy Aviary.